aroute/cp4d35/README.md

 # Deploy Cloud Pak for Data 3.5 (CP4D) on IBM Cloud OpenShift (ROKS)

+📌 Note: The following instructions should be run from a Linux operating system.

 ## Log in

 1. Git clone this repository